This page has information on assessing your diarrhoea. You can find information about

 - Have you made any changes to your diet?

 - Are you taking any drugs to help with diarrhoea?

 - How much is your diarrhoea stopping you from doing day to day things like shopping, working, getting around the house?

 If you are feeling too tired, and really don’t feel up to answering questions, your family and friends may be able to help.
-Try to bear in mind that although you may find it embarrassing or inconvenient to speak to your doctor or nurse about your diarrhoea, the sooner they can treat it the less likely you are to have more serious problems.
+Although you may find it embarrassing or inconvenient to speak to your doctor or nurse about your diarrhoea, the sooner they can treat it the more comfortable you will feel.